sarastro-nl/fibonacci-heap/README.md

         free(node);
     }
 ```
-will give the following output
+which will give the following output

 ```text
 7-10-9-4-5-3-8